AlfredoRamos/parsedown-extra-laravel/README.md

 ## HTML Purifier

-The package [mews/purifier](https://packagist.org/packages/mews/purifier) is used to filter the HTML output.
+[HTML Purifier](https://github.com/ezyang/htmlpurifier) is used to filter the HTML output.
 By default a `<KEY>` string will be searched in the `config/parsedownextra.php` file to override HTML Purifier default settings, you can also pass an array.

 **Using a string**